 Indicators 1-11 concerning climate-related factors were prioritised through the fund's climate-related exclusions.
-During the reference period, 372 issuers were on the exclusion list for thermal coal, and 0 were on the list for peat-fired power generation, and 53 on the list for tar sands.
-309 engagement activities were logged for issuers in the fund for issues relating to these indicators.
+During the reference period, 372 issuers were on the exclusion list for thermal coal, and 0 were on the list for peat-fired power generation, 2,150 on the list for fossil fuels and 53 on the list for tar sands.
+10 engagement activities were logged for issuers in the fund for issues relating to these indicators.
 The sustainable investments of the fund integrated the thresholds defined for the PAI indicators in the assessment of whether the investment caused significant harm to an environmental objective.
 See "How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?"